This website is best viewed in a browser that supports web standards.

 The Statement of Support certifies that funds for tuition, room and board, as well as personal funds are available, and that the student is permitted to export and exchange those funds into the U.S. I-20 form cannot be issued without this certification.

 The University's sources of financial assistance to international students are growing.
 There are academic-based scholarships available to students with desirable academic background credentials and also for exceptional scores on the ACT or SAT.
 However, there is no need-based financial assistance available for international students.
-The current scholarship amounts can be found in the following fee sheets (coming soon).
+The current scholarship amounts can be found in the following document.

 United States embassies and major binational culture centers can provide information about other sources of financial aid.
 Students may wish to contact the Institute of International Education, Latin American Scholarship Program of American Universities, American Friends of the Middle East, African-American Institute and the American-Korean Foundation.